Geontech/fins/docs/tutorial2.md

 In the **fins.json** file we just created, we have defined:
 1. Two "params" which override params of the Nodes in this Nodeset.
 See [here](parameters.md) for more information about parameters.
 2. A list of FINS "nodes" to be instantiated and connected in this Nodeset.
 Each Node's property interface is assigned a meaningful name, and Node parameters are overwritten by parameters of the Nodeset.
-FINS code-generation instantiates the anodes listed here in a backend/tool-specific block design (Vivado Block Design or Quartus Platform Designer System).
+FINS code-generation instantiates the nodes listed here in a backend/tool-specific block design (Vivado Block Design or Quartus Platform Designer System).
 For more information on the fields of each "nodes" entry see [here](integration.md).
-3. Connections between Node ports and connections to clocks and resets.
+3. Connections between Node ports, and connections to clocks and resets.
 For more information on "connections" see [here](integration.md).

 > NOTE: The way clocks are exported and connected is in flux and will likely change in the short term.